cd80/space/README.md

 ### Suspended
-I've got into trouble with mathematics with understanding physics i want to put in the engine that are not in the book.
+I've got trouble with mathematics for understanding physics i want to put in the engine that are not in the book.
 I'm stopping development until I get enough base knowledge in mathematics.